Molecular Metabolism and Nutrition

 General Principles of Genetic Analysis (GENE 31400).
 Coverage of the fundamental tools of genetic analysis as used to study biological phenomena.
 Topics include genetic exchanges in prokaryotes, eukaryotes, and their viruses and plasmids; principles of transformation; analysis of gene function.
 Bishop and Staff.
 Autumn.

 Genetic Mechanisms (GENE 31500).
 Advanced coverage of genetic mechanisms involved in genome stability and rearrangement.
 Topics include genetics of transposons, site-specific recombination, gene conversion, reciprocal crossing over, and plasmid and chromosome segregation.
 Bishop.
 Winter.

 Human Genetics 1: Human Genetics (HGEN 47000).
-This course covers classical and modern approaches to studying cytogenetic, Medelian, and complex human diseases.
-Topics include chromosome biology, human gene discovery for single gene and complex disease, non-Mendelian inheritance, mouse models of human disease, cancer genetics, and human population genetics.
+This course covers classical and modern approaches to studying cytogenic, Mendelian, and complex diseases.
+Topics include chromosome biology, single gene and complex disease, non-Mendelian inheritance, cancer genetics, human population genetics, and genomics.
 The format includes lectures and student presentations.
 Cox, Ober, Millen.
 Autumn.

 Molecular Biology 1 (MGCB 31200).
 Nucleic acid structure and DNA topology; methodology; nucleic-acid protein interactions; mechanisms and regulation of transcription in eubacteria, and of replication in eubacteria and eukaryotes; mechanisms of genome and plasmid segregation in eubacteria.
 Rothman-Denes.
 Winter.